Cream CheeseShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Avoid cross-contamination by using clean utensils and surfaces when serving.
+Avoid cross-contamination by using clean utensils and surfaces when handling cream cheese.